Speaking and Workshops

 MEMOIRS:

-You are the only one to tell the stories that have made you who you are; no one else has seen the world through your eyes.
-Maya Angelou cautioned against “…bearing an untold story inside you.”
-But where do you start?
+Where do you start?
 What do you need to begin?
 Do you have to be a great writer?
 What if others don’t like what you have to say?
-Melissa Juchniewicz will show you that with just your memories, a pencil and paper or keyboard, you can begin to voice your wonderful stories.
-She will provide ideas in structure and techniques for results worthy of your experiences.
+Dr. Juchniewicz will provide ideas in structure and techniques for results worthy of your experiences.
 Dr. Juchniewicz has facilitated memoir writing workshops for more than 20 years around the Merrimack Valley and founded the long-running Newburyport Writers’ Group.
 She has overseen the production of thousands of pages of people’s life stories.
-Bring something to write with to her workshop and you’ll leave with something written that may be the start of a great journey.

 SPECIAL TOPICS:

-Melissa also speaks on a variety of topics, including history of her hometown, Concord, Massachusetts, and censorship of children’s literature.
+Melissa also offers speaker presentations on a variety of topics, including history, censorship, and research methods.

 Her essay about Walden Pond and global warming is included here: https://www.goodreads.com/book/show/7021987-thoreau-s-legacy